daostack/DAOstack-Hackers-Kit/docs/stack/client/howToUseClient.md

 **Note:**

+  - If you instantiate arc with ipfs configuration, then `arc.ipfs` will have all the methods of the ipfslcient api available.
+Refer to [ipfs client api](https://github.com/ipfs/js-ipfs-http-client#api)
-Some of these configuration settings are _**optional**_ to use `@daostack/client`.
-Like
+  - Some of these configuration settings are _**optional**_ while using `@daostack/client`.
+For example:

-  - For creating and sending transactions to the blockchain, it is sufficient to provide the `web3Provider`.
+    - For using client to only create and send transactions to the blockchain, it is sufficient to provide the `web3Provider`.
+    - For using client to only read blockchain data, it is sufficient to provide the `web3ProviderRead`.
-  - For fetching data from the subgraph, it is sufficient to provide `graphqlHttpProvider` and/or `graphqlWsProvider`.
-The `web3` and `ipfs` providers can be omitted while using client package for subgraph query.
+    - When using client only to interact with subgraph, it is sufficient to provide `graphqlHttpProvider` and/or `graphqlWsProvider`.

 ## Entities

 Entities are the basic building blocks of DAOstack ecosystem.

-The entity instance holds the `currentState` of the entity they represent and also encapsulate some standard graphql queries to retrieve data from subgraph.
-Please refer to [Common properties and methods](#common-methods-and-properties) section to understand what is cached and how to retrieve it.
+The entity instance holds the `statoc` and `dynamic` state of the entity it represents and encapsulates graphql queries to retrieve data from subgraph.
+The client library caches entity data.
+Please refer to [Common properties and methods](#common-methods-and-properties) section for more information about what is cached and how to retrieve it.

-**Note**: You can also make customized graphql queries, using the static method `arc.apolloClient`.
-Please refer to the [Queries](../querying/#query) section for ways to query subgraph.
+While the entity classes provide nice helper methods that encapsulate graphql queries, you can also submit your own customized graphql queries using the static method `arc.apolloClient`.
+Please refer to the [Queries](../querying/#query) section about all the ways to query subgraph.

 ### Instantiate

-All Entity classes can be created by providing an `id` or `opts` (and an instance of `Arc`) depending on whether using client with or without subgraph.
+All Entity classes can be created by providing an instance of `Arc` and either of the following:

+  - `id`: in this case a query to the subgraph is used to hydrate the entity.
+  - `staticState`: here entity's desired "static state" is provided at initialization and the subgraph query is bypassed.

-#### By providing id
+#### By providing entity id

 When using the client library with an `arc` instance which has subgraph configuration, it is sufficient to provide just an `id`.
 In this case, to vote or stake, the proposal object will need additional information (stored by the `staticState` of Entity) such as the address of the voting machine contract to which votes will be sent.
 The client will query the subgraph for this minimal set of information.